dkainama/django-hooked/README.md

         -H "X-HOOKED-EVENT:  EVENT" \
         "https://example.com/myapp/webhooks/"

-> If authorisation is granted: **we expect the following headers in the POST request for validation:
+> If authentication is required: we expect the following headers in the POST request for validation:

 <table>